 Below are the members of our Board of Directors.
-Click on any individual name to learn more.Daniel Griffin, President
+Click on any individual name to learn more.Daniel Griffin, JD, President

 Daniel Griffin appreciates the opportunity to serve as Board President with Erasing the Distance.
 He especially is energized by how ETD supports communities by sharing real mental health experiences through theatre, and inspired by the performances ETD actors deliver to our audiences.
 Dan has more than 25 years’ experience as a corporate and transactional attorney with large law firms and publicly held companies in the Chicago area, having graduated from Fordham University with degrees in History and Sociology and from Notre Dame Law School with a Juris Doctorate.
-Originally hailing from Freeport, New York, Dan now lives in Geneva, Illinois, and is the grateful husband of Kim and weary father of five daughters.
+Originally hailing from Freeport, New York, Dan now lives in Wheaton, Illinois, and is the grateful husband of Kim and weary father of five daughters.

 Anthony is an almost life long Chicagoan and a graduate of Loyola Academy and Marquette University.
 He spent most of his professional life at the Chicago Board Options Exchange as a member and floor trader.
 Currently, he’s a principal in i2i Analytics, a registered investment advisory firm.
 He’s the lucky husband of Karen, proud father of Katie, Tommy, Meaghan and Kevin and doting grandfather of Alia, Kayla and Elizabeth.
 He is grateful for the opportunity to serve on the board of Erasing The Distance, an organization he has admired since its inception.
 He looks forward to helping them shine a much needed light on the critical and underserved issues of mental health and its repercussions.